 “Putting a face mask on does not mean that you stop the other practices.
 It does not mean you get closer to people.
 It does not mean you don’t have to wash your hands as often or you can touch your face.
 All of that still is in place, wearing a mask is just an add-on.”

 The Government has advised the public against wearing surgical masks or N95 respirator-type masks, so leave these for the health and care workers who really need them.

 Cloth barrier masks are cheap to buy or easy to make, according to Cruden.
 “Asking everyone to wear cloth masks can help to reduce the spread of the coronavirus by people who have Covid-19 but do not realize it.
 Remember that countries that required face masks, testing, isolation, and social distancing early on in the pandemic appear to have had some success in slowing the spread of the virus.”

 He also warns that they are only effective if you know how to use and dispose of them properly.

 Ultimately, wearing a barrier mask is a personal choice that depends on your work environment and general health.
 If it makes you feel less anxious, go for it; if you would prefer to be mask-free, that’s fine too.

 Cruden doesn’t recommend pulling on a pair of gloves—wool, plastic, rubber, or otherwise—when you’re in a general office environment.

 “Medical experts state that wearing gloves won’t give you an added layer of protection against the risk of coming into contact with germs, mostly because wearing gloves provides a false sense of security that bare hands do not,” he said.

-You can forget about shared work stations and hot desking.
-If at all possible, your workspace will be yours and yours alone, and preferably two metres away from your nearest neighbour.
+You can forget about shared workstations and hot desking.
+If at all possible, your workspace will be yours and yours alone, preferably two meters away from your nearest neighbor.

 Keep it clean